mdbraber/acme.sh-debian/README.md

 This projects helps to package [acme.sh](https://github.com/neilpang/acme.sh) as a Debian archive (.deb). acme.sh actually has a pretty go installer (`acme.sh --install`) but if you want to use a (personal) APT repository (e.g. with using [unattended-upgrades](https://packages.debian.org/stretch/unattended-upgrades)) this could help make it easier to install.
 Also this could be used to create a package that already holds your personal configuration files.

-The resulting package will do the following.
+The resulting package will do the following:

 1. Install `acme.sh` and all library files (`dnsapi/`, `deploy/` and `notify`) in `/usr/lib/acme.sh`
 2. Install `account.conf` in `/etc/acme.sh/account.conf`